NordicESMhub/deep_python/_episodes/01-numpy.md

 {: .language-python}

 ~~~
-first value in data: 0.0
+first value in data: -0.28
 ~~~
 {: .output}

 ~~~
-print('middle value in data:', data[30, 20])
+print('middle value in data:', data[6, 14])
 ~~~
 {: .language-python}

 ~~~
-middle value in data: 13.0
+middle value in data: -0.32
 ~~~
 {: .output}

-The expression `data[30, 20]` accesses the element at row 30, column 20.
+The expression `data[6, 14]` accesses the element at row 6, column 14.
+While this expression may The expression `data[6, 14]` accesses the element at row 6, column 14.
 While this expression may not surprise you,
  `data[0, 0]` might.
 Programming languages like Fortran, MATLAB and R start counting at 1